open-policy-agent/eopa/docs/eopa/reference/cli-reference.md

     eopa test new -d policy/ -e my/policy/allow 'my-allow-rule'

-Note: If using a standard Styra DAS bundle structure, the policy entrypoint should always be 'main/main':

-    eopa test new -d das-policy/ -e main/main 'my-allow-rule'

-Note: 'eopa test new' will look for .styra.yaml in the current directory, the repository root, and your home directory.
-To use a different config file location, pass --styra-config:
+Note: 'eopa test new' will look for .opa.yaml in the current directory, the repository root, and your home directory.
+To use a different config file location, pass --eopa-config:

     eopa test new \
-      --styra-config ~/.styra-primary.yaml \
+      --eopa-config ~/.eopa-primary.yaml \
       -d das-policy/ \
       -e main/main \
       'my-allow-rule'